jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

 ### 91 Excess levy at end of levy period
 (1) A responsible SPV must pay any excess levy to the responsible levy authority.
 (2) If the total amount of excess levy is equal to or greater than the excess levy threshold under section 92 at the end of the levy period, the responsible levy authority must—
-  (a) credit the rates record of each affected rating unit with the amount that reflects the amount of excess levy; and (b) in apportioning the amount to be credited to rates records, apply the same method as was most recently used to assess levypayers’ levy liability under the levy order.
+  (a) credit the rates record of each affected rating unit or separate rating area with the amount that reflects the amount of excess levy; and
+  (b) in apportioning the amount to be credited to rates records, apply the same method as was most recently used to assess levypayers’ levy liability under the levy order.
 (3) If the total amount of excess levy is less than the excess levy threshold under section 92, the responsible levy authority may retain the excess levy.